Adam Giambrone

-Adam Giambrone (born March 8, 1977) is a Canadian transportation consultant and retired politician who served on Toronto City Council from 2003 to 2010, representing Ward 18 Davenport.
+Adam Giambrone (born March 8, 1977) is a Canadian transportation consultant and former politician who served on Toronto City Council from 2003 to 2010, representing Ward 18 Davenport.
 Giambrone served as the chair of the Toronto Transit Commission (TTC) from 2006 to 2010.
-Following his tenure on council, Giambrone now works in transportation consulting.
+Since leaving politics, Giambrone has worked in transportation consulting.

 As chair of the Toronto Transit Commission, Giambrone oversaw the largest expansion of bus service in Toronto.
 Giambrone secured over $8 billion for the Transit City project new funding to build light rail into areas of the city currently not served by rapid transit.
 An expansion of two subway lines also forms part of an overall $18 billion long-term expansion plan driven by Giambrone.
 He was the 2008 recipient of Now Magazine's "Best City Politician" award.

 Early life and education

 Growing up in the Davenport area of Toronto, he first became active with the New Democratic Party in its youth wing at age 15.
 While attending Harbord Collegiate Institute in Toronto, he was active in the model UN club and took great interests in politics.
 While studying at McGill University in Montreal, he served as treasurer of the New Democratic Youth of Canada.
 At age 20, he ran for the NDP in the riding of Mount Royal in the 1997 federal election, in which he finished fifth out of six candidates.
 He graduated from McGill with a bachelor's degree in archaeology.

 At McGill, Giambrone ran for the position of vice-president finance of the Students' Society (undergraduate student union) and lost to fellow student Duncan Reid by a wide margin, but was later elected to the student council as one of three ad hoc councilors representing McGill's student clubs.